 doesn’t need to traverse nodes whose styles are unchanged.

-works: resizing the window show resize the page.
-How much does
+invalidation works: resizing the window should resize the page.
+How much

-invalidation help make resizing fast?
-Test both vertical and horizontal
+does invalidation help make resizing fast?
+Test both vertical and

 appendChild